top of page

 Keith Goodall contacted his brother Kevin in Melbourne to arrange to pick up the GTHO Phase 4 from the secret location of the Ford special vehicle division, lot 6 Mahoneys Road Thomastown

-On arriving at Ford Lot 6 Mahoneys Road Thomastown nicknamed the 'skunkworks' it was the most difficult place to get into for security reasons protecting the development of Ford's racing arsenal Eventually when they entered the building much to Kevin's disappointment Kevin was told the car wasn't ready and told he will have to come back once the notify him that the car is ready and that wont be for a while due to current racing commitments
+On arriving at Ford Lot 6 Mahoneys Road Thomastown nicknamed the 'skunkworks' it was the most difficult place to get into for security reasons protecting the development of Ford's racing arsenal Eventually when they entered the building much to Kevin's disappointment Kevin was told the car wasn't ready and told he will have to come back once the notify him that the car is not ready and that wont be for a while due to current racing commitments

-Young Keith described the cars in the building as 4 red XA Falcon GT's being there.
+Young Keith actually Charlie, Keith Goodall is his uncle and Kevin Goodall his father Charlie described the cars in the lot 6 building as 4 red XA Falcon GT's being there.
 I double checked with Keith and questioned are you sure there were 4 there not 3?
-Keith reassured me there were definitely four cars there 4 red XA GTs just plain ordinary looking no stickers on them like race cars What impressed him most was this blue and white Capri with the widest flared guards and body he had ever seen It was the Cologne Capri.That vividly sticks in his mind rather than the
+Keith reassured me there were definitely four cars there 4 red XA GTs just plain ordinary looking no stickers on them like race cars.
+What impressed him most was this white Capri with the widest flared guards and body he had ever seen.
+Was this a Cologne Capri mock up prototype that capri vividly sticks in his mind rather than the 4 XA red FALCON GTs

-Further GT-HO research FOUND that the 4th car may have been the 'company car' Bill Santuccione A red pepper XA GT-HO Bill use to use for bedding the brakes for the race cars amongst all the other testing as a mule car used to do for different cams and set ups etc;
+Further GT-HO research found that the 4th car may have been the 'company car' 'XA 4' used by Bill Santuccione.
+A red pepper XA GT-HO Bill used for bedding the brakes for the race cars amongst all the other testing as a mule car used to do for different cams and set ups etc; This red car was currently registered as a FALCON GTHO LCP 402

-3 were Brambles red and one was Pepper red It would be close to 6 months before Lot 6 contacted Kevin to say the car was ready so Kevin Goodall went to lot 6 this time his son was not with him The only racing GT-HO XA FALCON there was XA-2
+It was possible that was parked there and that's why there were four RED XA GT-HOs there at the time 3 were Brambles red and one was Pepper red.
+It would be close to 6 months before Lot 6 contacted Keith to say the car was ready,Kevin Goodall went to lot 6 this time without his son.
+The only racing GT-HO XA FALCON there was XA-2

-Kevin actually drove the car out of lot 6 with temporary plates on the car destination was Bayswater that's where the car would be kept until shipping was arranged to Townsville Kevin didn't get far driving the car on the fuel that was provided by Lot 6 so he pulled up at the next petrol service station.
-The XA-2 GT-HO would not start Kevin spotted a loose battery lead so and fixed it and went on his way there were a few looks there because of the loud side dump pipe exhuast sound
+Kevin actually drove the car out of lot 6 with temporary plates on the car destination was Bayswater that's where the car would be kept until shipping was arranged to Townsville Kevin didn't get far driving the car on the fuel that was provided by Lot 6 so he pulled up at the next petrol service station in Canterbury Road .The XA-2 GT-HO would not start Kevin spotted a loose battery lead so and fixed it and went on his way there were a few looks there because of the loud side dump pipes exhaust sound.

 The car was picked up from lot 6 with 2 sets of mufflers and some exhaust pipes as well as 2 spare Detroit locker diffs,

 The car was driven around with the side dump pipes What a sound that must have been!
-The globe wheels were inside the car in boxes not with the tyres so 15'' tyres had to be purchased
+The globe wheels were inside the car in boxes not with the tyres so 15'' tyres had to be purchased Kevin kept the 14'' standard GT wheels

 After a few weeks the XA GT-HO Phase 4 left Melbourne Victoria sea bound for Townsville Queensland fitted with the special Daytona style Globe 15" x7'' wheels